OleksandrBlack/website/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system
+on live system:

+bundle exec jekyll serve

 ## Built With